prasunanand/gsoc_blog/sciruby_blog.md

 The major components of NMatrix are shape, elements, dtype and stype.
 Any nmatrix when initialised, stores the elements as a flat array.
 ArrayRealVector class is used to store the elements.

-@s stores elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively.
+@s stores elements, @shape stores the shape of the NMatrix, while @dtype and @stype store the data type and storage type respectively.
 Currently, we have nmatrix-jruby implemented only for double and Ruby object data type.

 NMatrix-MRI uses @s which is an object containing elements, stride and offset (as in C, we need to deal with the memory allocation for the arrays).